hampshirecollege/a11y-eval-tool/README.md

 3. `npm install`
 4. hack away!

 `npm run start` fires up the [Express](http://expressjs.com/) dev server which allows for rapid development with hot module replacement.
+The app is served at http://localhost:3000/

 When ready to deploy run `npm run lint` to lint and `npm run build` to clean the dist directory, rebundle the js, and move the html and css files to the fresh dist directory.